urcsc170/2019-fall-csc170/lab11-php-includes/instructions.md

 - [ ] Edit the code in the **nav.php** file:
   - Replace every instance of **.html** with **.php**
   - Remove the `class="is-current"`
-- [ ] In ALL five PHP files replace the entire NAV element with a PHP Include statement that points to the **nav.inc** file
+- [ ] In ALL five PHP files replace the entire NAV element with a PHP Include statement that points to the **nav.php** file
 - [ ] Although the *start.html* file didn't have a NAV element, go ahead and **add the PHP Include for the nav.php file** between the HEADER and the SECTION (with the class="lead").
 We'll need it there for the future labs.

 ## Step 6: Upload your Work